opendoorio/django-comlink/README.md

 * add to your requirements.txt file: `git+https://git@github.com/opendoor/comlink.git`
 * re-run pip `install -r requirements.txt`
 * add 'comlink' to your settings.py file, under INSTALLED_APPS
+* create a mailgun account and set up your MX records as directed in their instructions for sending and receiving.
+* add MAILGUN_API_KEY and LIST_DOMAIN to your settings.py or local_settings.py.
+  LIST_DOMAIN is the domain regstered with mailgun that you wish to send and receive via.